Kuswar

-Koswad, derived from the Indo-Portuguese term consoada, which refers to the dinner served on Christmas Eve, is synonymous with the Christmas spirit of "sharing" for the Bombay East Indian Catholics in their native Maharashtri Konkani dialects.
-Koswad ranges from kidyos and nevryos, to Christmas cakes, duck roasts, marzipan, and others.
+Koswad, derived from the Indo-Portuguese term consoada, refers to the dinner served on Christmas Eve; it is synonymous with the Christmas spirit of "sharing" for the Bombay East Indian Catholics in their native Maharashtri Konkani dialects.
+Koswad ranges from kidyos and nevryos, to Christmas cakes, duck roasts, marzipan & other delicacies.

 Goa

 The kuswar of Goan Catholics contains as many as 22 different traditional recipes that give a distinct flavour to Christmas celebration in Goa.